 Similarly, the water column N validation dataset was also conservative.
-The model is validated to measured water column N. However, the model predicts average summer N concentrations.
+The Linked Model is validated to measured water column N. However, the model predicts average summer N concentrations.
 The very high or low measurements are marked as outliers.
 The effect is to make the N threshold more accurate and scientifically defensible.
-If a single measurement 2 times higher than the next highest data point in the series raises the average 0.05 mg/L nitrogen, this would allow for a higher "acceptable" load to the embayment.
+If a single measurement 2 times higher than the next highest data point in the series, raises the average 0.05 mg N/L, this would allow for a higher "acceptable" load to the embayment.
 Marking the very high outlier is a way of preventing a single and rare bloom event from changing the N threshold for a system.
 This effectively strengthens the data set so that a higher margin of safety is not required.

-Finally, the reductions in benthic regeneration of N are most likely underestimates, i.e. conservative.
+Finally, it is important to note that the reductions in benthic regeneration of N are most likely underestimates, i.e. conservative.
 The reduction is based solely on a reduced deposition of PON, due to lower primary production rates under the reduced N loading in these systems.
-As the N loading decreases and organic inputs are reduced, it is likely that rates of coupled remineralization-nitrification, denitrification and sediment oxidation will increase.
+As the N loading decreases and organic inputs are reduced, it is likely that rates of coupled remineralization-nitrification-denitrification and sediment oxidation will increase.

-Benthic regeneration of N is dependant upon the amount of PON deposited to the sediments and the percentage that is regenerated to the water column versus being denitrified or buried.
-The regeneration rate projected under reduced N loading conditions was based upon two assumptions:(1) PON in the embayment in excess of that of inflowing tidal water (boundary condition) results from production supported by watershed N inputs and (2) Presently enhanced production will decrease in proportion to the reduction in the sum of watershed N inputs and direct atmospheric N input.
-The latter condition would result in equal embayment versus boundary condition production and PON levels if watershed N loading and direct atmospheric deposition could be reduced to zero (an impossibility of course).
+Benthic regeneration of N is dependant upon the amount of PON deposited to the sediments and the percentage that is regenerated to the water column versus denitrified or buried.
+The regeneration rate projected under reduced N loading conditions was based upon two assumptions:

+a) the PON in the embayment in excess of that of inflowing tidal water (boundary condition) results from production supported by watershed N inputs and b) the presently enhanced production would decrease in proportion to the reduction in the sum of watershed N inputs + plus direct atmospheric N input.
+The latter condition would result in equal embayment versus boundary condition production and PON levels if watershed N loading + direct atmospheric deposition could be reduced to zero (an impossibility of course).

 This proportional reduction assumes that the proportion of remineralized N will be the same as under present conditions, which is almost certainly an underestimate.
-As a result, future N regeneration rates are overestimated which adds to the margin of safety.
+As a result future N regeneration rates are overestimated, which adds to the margin of safety.